mikelove/mikelove.github.io/pages/software.md

   method making use of inferential replicate counts.
 Collaboration with Anqi Zhu and Joseph Ibrahim (UNC-CH), and Avi Srivastava and Rob Patro (UMD).
-  New allelic expression analysis methodology led by Euphy Wu (UNC-CH) in collaboration with Gary Churchill (JAX), KB Choi, Cheryl Ackert-Bicknell (UColorado) and others.
+*  `SEESAW` is a suite of methods for allelic expression analysis led by Euphy Wu (UNC-CH)  in collaboration with Gary Churchill (JAX), KB Choi, Cheryl Ackert-Bicknell (UColorado), Rob Patro (UMD) and others.
-  `swish` lives in the Bioconductor package *fishpond*, which also contains utilities for working with Salmon, and alevin-fry quantification data.

 <a class="btn btn-primary"
 href="https://bioconductor.org/packages/airpart"